Olaminiyi/24.Setting-up-EKS-with-Terraform-Deploying-Jenkins-Server-using-Helm/README.md

 In this extensive project, our primary emphasis will be on the practical real-world implementation of Kubernetes deployment and management.
 This involves a series of tasks geared toward guaranteeing the resilience and scalability of our system.
 The key objectives include:

-- I plan to employ Terraform to establish a Kubernetes EKS cluster and dynamically integrate adaptable worker nodes into the system.
+- I plan to employ Terraform to establish a Kubernetes EKS cluster and dynamically integrate adaptable worker nodes into the system

 - Furthermore, I intend to deploy multiple applications using HELM, leveraging Kubernetes objects in conjunction with Helm.
 This approach includes dynamic provisioning of volumes to enable stateful pods